lewischeng-ms/misc/README.md

-javac-compiler
+misc
 ==============

-compiler for simplified java written in C
+for miscellaneous code pieces